 VIETNAM: SIX INDEPENDENT ACTIVISTS RECEIVE HARSH JAIL TERMS

 Six Vietnamese activists were sentenced to harsh prison terms on April 5, with jail time ranging from 7 to 15 years.
-One of the most well-known dissidents and regime critics, lawyer Nguyen Van Dai, received the most severe sentence of 15 years in prison followed five years of house arrest.
+One of the most well-known dissidents, lawyer Nguyen Van Dai, received the most severe sentence of 15 years in prison followed five years of house arrest.
 Nguyen van Dai has been held in custody without trial since 2015.

 The sentenced activists were members of the independent group called Brotherhood for Democracy, advocating the ideas of liberalism.
 Through educating the young and communicating with the media and international institutions, the group spread their ideas of political competition, free trade, civic participation and human rights.